vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 include Capybara::DSL
 ```

-Also, I extracted the **sign_in_as** method into a module at **spec/support/sign_in_helper.rb** and told RSpec to include that module.
+If you’re curious what happened to the **sign_in_as** method, I extracted it into a module at **spec/support/sign_in_helper.rb** and told RSpec to include that module.
 This has nothing to do with Page Objects, but its a makes more sense to store functionality like sign in more globally accessible than via Page Objects.

 ``` ruby
 module SignInHelper